Rapamycin For Dogs — FAQs

 My dog is twelve years old and started having kidney issues and was very lethargic.
 After a few months on Rapamycin he is super boy!
 He really is acting about five years younger.
 He seems happier, too.

 How can I buy rapamycin for dogs?

-THERE ARE THREE WAYS TO PURCHASE RAPAMYCIN FROM US:
+THERE ARE TWO WAYS TO PURCHASE RAPAMYCIN FROM US:

 If your pet has cancer or progressive cardiac disease, please reach out to me below.
 I have a special interest in helping these pets out.